Troubleshoot the Splunk Add-on for ServiceNow

 eventtype=snow_ta_log_error for errors related to the add-on as well as account and input configuration.

-If you are not getting data from all of the inputs that you have enabled, check that the ServiceNow account that you are using to connect to your ServiceNow instance from the Splunk platform has, at minimum, read-only access to all of the database tables from which you are attempting to collect data.
+If you do not receive data from all of your enabled inputs, check that the ServiceNow account that you are using to connect to your ServiceNow instance from the Splunk platform has, at minimum, read-only access to all of the database tables from which you are attempting to collect data.
 Then, disable and re-enable the inputs for which you are not receiving data.

 - Edit the following URL to use your ServiceNow instance name: